bhuman/CompiledNN/README.md

   - Average
   - Maximum
   - Minimum
-  - Concatenate
+  - Concatenate (number of channels after the concatenation axis must be divisible by 4 for each input)
 - Advanced Activations
   - LeakyReLU
   - ELU
   - ThresholdedReLU
-  - Softmax
+  - Softmax (only for flat tensors)
   - ReLU
 - Normalization
-  - BatchNormalization
+  - BatchNormalization (only for flat tensors or channel dimension)

 ## Example